 Delivered by a blend of theory and practice, the course offers core units that will develop your quantitative skills and your ability to analyse financial data and understand financial instruments, financial economics and investment management.
-What’s more, there are also a range of optional units that enable you to tailor your learning towards your intended career path or areas of specific interest.
+What’s more, there's also a range of optional units that enable you to tailor your learning towards your intended career path or areas of specific interest.

 An optional 30-week placement can help increase your employability even further.
 The placement will help increase your employability even further.
 You can opt to take your placement in the UK or overseas, and in fact many large financial firms are located within Bournemouth.

 All statistics shown throughout this page are taken from Destination of Leavers from Higher Education (DLHE) and BU institutional data, unless otherwise stated.